ld269440877/workspace/Data_Analysis/python3_notebook/py3-面向过程编程.md

 Get a named attribute from an object; getattr(x, 'y') is equivalent to x.y.
-When a default argument is given, it is returned when the attribute doesn't exist; without it, an exception is raised in that case.
+When a default argument is given, it is returned when the attribute doesn't exist; without it, an exception(异常) is raised in that case.
 Type:      builtin_function_or_method

 # 描述：